sayyarahuseynli/thefemaleworkeroftheeast.github.io/visualizations/README.md

   * 1.0 represents the most relevant terms in that topic
   * 0.0 represents the least relevant terms in that topic, ie. terms that may have appeared only in one or two documents

+Unfortunately, at the moment, the interactives are not available.
+I am still learning how to embed an html file saved on my computer to GitHub.

 ![10topic](10topics.jpg)